 Without any insurance, even short hospital stays generate can high, five-figure bills.
 Part A helps, but it has limits.
-One of the main reasons that Medicare supplement plan F may be so popular is that it helps relieve concerns over some of the potentially high medical bills that part A may require beneficiaries to handle if they don’t have another insurance policy to help manage costs.
+One of the main reasons that Medicare supplement plan F in 2018 may be so popular is that it helps relieve concerns over some of the potentially high medical bills that part A may require beneficiaries to handle if they don’t have another insurance policy to help manage costs.

 This list highlights some of the primary protection that plan F helps with:

 - An extra 365 days in the hospital after the limit of days have been used up

 - Initial three pints of blood

 - Urgent and emergency inpatient care in other countries

 After you’ve been to the hospital or needed skilled nursing, the last thing you or your family probably want to worry about is a stack of medical bills.
 A 2018 Medicare supplement plan F can eliminate this concern and offer you peace of mind.